Prithyanka-elangovan/Global-Black-Money-Analysis-Dashboard/README.md

 # Global-Black-Money-Analysis-Dashboard
-This project analyzes global black money transactions using a 10,000-row dataset.
-Excel Power Query is used for ETL operations such as data cleaning, transformation, currency conversion, and risk scoring.
-Power BI is used to build an interactive dashboard that highlights transaction patterns, category-wise distributions, illegal fund flows, and country-level risk hotspots.
+This project analyzes global financial transactions to uncover patterns of illegal money flow, high-risk industries, tax-haven links, and shell-company activities using Power BI.

 ## 🔍 Problem Statement
  Illegal financial transactions are rising globally, making it difficult to pinpoint high-risk countries and suspicious money flows.
 This project analyzes transaction data to highlight risk patterns and support compliance monitoring